 6. Choose a great team to execute the event

 It’s important that you pick the right sized team and select members who will positively impact the team to make the event a success.
-The organisation's event planner should work closely alongside someone in human resources or the happiness manager, to help authorise plans and drive decisions.
+The organization's event planner should work closely alongside someone in human resources or the happiness manager, to help authorize plans and drive decisions.
 You may not need a huge team, depending on the size of your company and your party, but it is essential that the Office Happiness Manager is informed of all the decisions to ensure that the event runs smoothly and inspires employees to work hard in the future.

 Ultimately, it’s not the size of the team, but the quality of the members.
 Think about who in your team are good directors, good listeners, good with numbers and even those who might have contacts for caterers, musicians, event planners, etc.

 7. Games, entertainment and activities for your corporate event

 We have already touched on some themed activity ideas.
 Entertainment may be linked to a theme but doesn’t necessarily have to be.